-Distribution: Occurring east of the Cascades crest in Washington; Washington south to Oregon, east to Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Oregon, east to Idaho and Montana.

 Habitat: Dry, rocky places from the plains and foothills to moderate elevations in the mountains.

 Conservation Status: Not of concern